 Naustið is a seasonal restaurant that specializes in seafood, so time your visit carefully to this charming North Iceland town if you want to try it for yourself.
-The signature dish is a spicy fish soup made with vegetables, but you can try all kinds of Icelandic fish dishes including hákarl (fermented shark), dried fish, mashed fish, grilled fish, salted fish and much more.
+The signature dish is a spicy fish soup made with vegetables, but you can try all kinds of Icelandic fish dishes. the kind that goes perfectly with a cold glass of Icelandic beer.
+That includes hákarl (fermented shark), dried fish, mashed fish, grilled fish, salted fish and much more.

 One of the best things about Naustið is the considerable attempts it makes to avoid food waste.
 The ingredients for each dish are listed on the menu; if there’s anything you don’t enjoy, you can let the kitchen know and they’ll leave it off.
 In a similar vein, they’ll do anything in a smaller portion if you haven’t a big appetite.